GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/BudgetModule.md

 ### [ Budget Change Query ](/bApps/InterjectTraining/Budget/BudgetChangeQuery.html)

-The Budget Change Query Tool which provides different views to how Budgets have changed over the budget season.
+The Budget Change Query Tool which provides different views to how Budgets have changed over the budget season?